kevinolega/callcentertrainingtips/_posts/2019-06-11-hired-this-week.md

 In my mind, when I talk to the interviewer, you are one of thirty.

-(In reference to the thirty resume that I printed out.)
+(In reference to the thirty resumes that I printed out.)

-## 3. Apply via walk in application.
+## 3. Apply via walk-in application.

 Feel free to apply online.

 I like this step because I like being in control of my schedule.

-If things don’t go well with my interview I walk in to the nearest one I know of.
+If things don’t go well with my interview I walk into the nearest one I know of.

 Walking in is more convenient.